KiranTheRam/SpotifyDashboard/README.md

 ### A Python Flask application that gives information about the signed in user.

 ## Run
-1. Create an .env file and fill te following variables:
+1. Create an .env file and fill in the following variables:
 ```
 SPOTIFY_CLIENT_ID=
 SPOTIFY_CLIENT_SECRET=